torvalds/linux/Documentation/driver-api/nvdimm/nvdimm.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Namespaces are indexed relative to their parent region, example below.
-These indexes are mostly static from boot to boot, but subsystem makes no guarantees in this regard.
+These indexes are mostly static from boot to boot, but subsystem makes yes guarantees in this regard.
 For a static namespace identifier use its 'uuid' attribute.

 ::